matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

 represented as `%2F`.
 However, this is not entirely satisfactory for a number of reasons:

- * The act of escaping and unescaping slash characters when doing casual development and ops work becomes an constant and annoying chore which is entirely avoidable.
+ * The act of escaping and unescaping slash characters when manually calling the API during devops work becomes an constant and annoying chore which is entirely avoidable.
 Whenever using tools like `curl` and `grep` or manipulating SQL, developers will have to constantly keep in mind whether they are dealing with escaped or unescaped IDs, and manually convert between